Feature Concatenation Multi-view Subspace Clustering: Optimization

 \subsection{Computational Complexity and Convergence}

 As shown in Algorithm 1, the main computational burden is composed of five parts, i.e. the five corresponding subproblems.
 The complexity of updating $E_x$ is $O(dn^2+n^3)$, and the complexity of updating $E_z$ is $O(n^3)$, both of which are matrix multiplication.
 As for the subproblem of updating $J$, the complexity is $O(n^3)$.
 In the subproblem of updating $C$, the complexity is $O(n^3)$, since matrix inversion is included during optimization process.
-For updating $Z$, Sylvester equation is optimized, and the complexity of this subproblem is $O(d^3+n^3)$.
+For updating $Z$, the Sylvester equation is optimized, and the complexity of this subproblem is $O(d^3+n^3)$.
 To sum up, the computational complexity of each iteration is $O(dn^2+d^3+n^3)$.

-For convergence analysis, unfortunately, we find that it is difficulty to give any solid proof on the convergence of the proposed algorithm.
-Inspired by \cite{yin2015dual},\cite{zhang2017discriminativeBlockDiagonal}, and \cite{zhang2017discriminativeElasticNet}, convergence discussion will be presented in the experiments section, extensive experimental results on the real-world datasets show that the proposed algorithm can converge effectively with all-zero initialization except for variable $Z$, which is initialized with random information.
+For the convergence analysis, unfortunately, we find that it is difficulty to give any solid proof on the convergence of the proposed algorithm, since more than two subproblems are involved during the optimization.
+Inspired by \cite{yin2015dual,zhang2017discriminativeBlockDiagonal,zhang2017discriminativeElasticNet}, convergence discussion will be presented in the experiments section, extensive experimental results on the real-world datasets show that the proposed algorithm can converge effectively with all-zero initialization except for variable $Z$, which is initialized with random values.